mortael/script.skinshortcuts/README.md

 ## With Thanks - Because their names don't deserve to be at the bottom :)

 - Huge thanks to Ronie, whose code for listing plugins is used in this script
-- Equally huge thanks to Ronie and 'Black, for their favourites code used in this script
+- Equally, huge thanks to Ronie and 'Black, for their favourites code used in this script
 - More huge thanks to BigNoid, for the ability to edit shortcuts, and Jeroen, for so many suggestions each of which just made the script better.
-- The thanks remain absolutely huge to the translaters on Transifex for localising the script
+- The thanks remain absolutely huge to the translators on Transifex/Weblate for localising the script
 - There almost isn't enough thanks for schimi2k for the icon and fanart
 - Everyone who has contributed even one idea or line of code
 - And the biggest thanks of all to Annie and my family, for feature suggestions, testing and shouting at me when I broke things